 6 Tips for safe and enjoyable sex after hysterectomy

-1. How long do you have to wait to wait?
+1. How long do you have to wait?

 Having sex after hysterectomy is not recommended until 6 to 8 weeks after the surgery.
-The inner and outer wound need time to heal.
-Note, even with a daVinci hysterectomy there is an inner wound that requires healing.
+The inner and outer wound needs time to heal.
+Note, even with a DaVinci hysterectomy there is an inner wound that needs to heal.
 This healing can differ from woman to woman, so wait till your doctor gives the OK.
-Having sex to soon can result in bleeding and opening of the wound.
+Having sex too soon can result in bleeding and opening of the wound.

 2. Feeling less feminine

 Some women experience a loss of femininity after their womb is removed.
-The loss of fertility is extra hard on young women who have not yet completed their family.
+The loss of fertility is extra hard for young women who have not yet completed their family.
 Another reason a lot of women start feeling less feminine is because of their weight gain after surgery.
-Diminishing sex hormones can be a reason for some women to lose interest in sex.
+Women with the ovaries removed produce notably fewer sex hormones (testosterone) which are essential for a healthy sex drive.